New Town, Tasmania

 Archive Antiques, on New Town Road, offers a diverse range of items for sale, with a focus on antiques, collectibles, and books spanning from the Georgian era to mid-century Scandinavian design.
 Their collection includes industrial and art deco antiques, as well as unique workshop equipment and other distinctive finds.
 The store boasts an impressive array of items, making it a treasure trove for antique enthusiasts and collectors.

-Dining and cafes
+Restaurants and cafes

 With beautiful waterfront views, a fully enclosed park next door, and a safe place to mour your boat, Cornelian Bay Boat House is the perfect place for a family lunch, a romatic dinner, a celebration, or special function.